akshaybankapure/new-interns-help/mini-project.md

 ## **Overview**
 This guided project introduces **engineering standard practices** by following a modular and scalable approach.
 The intern will build a **task management system** using **Vite, JavaScript, and Object-Oriented Programming (OOP) principles** such as **inheritance, constructors, method overloading, encapsulation, and modular design**.
-This also ensures that the person learns **industry-standard software development practices** while actively contributing new features **in a structured workflow**. 🚀

 By completing this project, the intern will:
 - Learn **how to structure a project properly**.